Kubernetes : kubectl wait

 Apr 2, 2019 • 3 min

-The Kubernetes CLI offers a very useful command allowing you to wait for events on your cluster: the kubectl wait command.
+The Kubernetes CLI offers a powerful command to monitor and react to changes in your cluster: the kubectl wait command.

-This command allows you to block (i.e, wait) until a particular event happens, for instance:
+This command enables you to block execution (i.e. wait) until a specific condition is met, such as:

 • a specified resource transitions to a specific state